gyr0byte/OOP_Fundamentals/README.md

 - ✅ Classes, objects, and instance vs. static members
 - ✅ Constructors and overloading patterns
 - ✅ Inheritance and method reuse/overriding
+- ✅ Method overriding and runtime polymorphism
+- ✅ Abstract classes and methods
+- ✅ toString() method customization
 - ✅ Arrays of objects and iteration
 - ✅ User-input-driven console games

 ## Next Steps

 - Add input validation and error handling (especially in the games)
-- Extend examples to encapsulation, abstraction, interfaces, and polymorphism
+- Extend examples to interfaces, encapsulation, and advanced polymorphism
 - Add lightweight tests for gameplay and utility methods

 ---